Lesson 2

 Anika Kieler: ‘Story collector of the Ice World.’

 And if all of that isn’t enough to put us in our place, we were about to be given one final, massive demonstration.
-It started when we were looking the wrong way.
+Perhaps fittingly, it started when we were looking the wrong way.
+We were looking out across the ocean and the bay, not toward the land.

 I don’t remember the cold, but I do remember the stark silence.